spestana/how-to-graduate/resources/3-hybrid-zoom.md

+# In Person / Online Presentations

-#  Tips for giving a hybrid-Zoom presentation
+##  Tips for giving a hybrid in person / online Zoom presentation

 - **Zoom Link**: Have your adviser create the Zoom Link so that there is an unlimited time limit to the meeting and a chat.
 - **Zoom Hosts**: Have a trusted friend (or two) registered as Zoom hosts.
 You (the presenter) **do not** want to be signed in as a Zoom host.
 This prevents a window popping up during your presentation, telling you to admit people into the meeting.
 Leave that work to your trusted friend(s) while you present.